Effects of time-periodic drive in the linear response for planar-Hall set-ups with Weyl and multi-Weyl semimetals: Summary and outlook

-The linear-response coefficients in the presence of a quantizing magnetic field have been computed for (1) tilted WSMs/WSMs in Ref.~\cite{ips_ll} and (2) 2d semi-Dirac semimetals in Ref.~\cite{ips-kush}.
-It will be worthwhile to compute the effects of a high-frequency periodic drive for those cases.
-A challenging avenue is to carry out the conductivity calculations in the presence of interactions (such that when interactions affect the quantized physical observables in the topological phases \cite{vladimir,kozii,Mandal_2020}, or when non-Fermi liquids emerge \cite{ips-hermann-cond,ips-hermann-thermo,ips-raman}), and/or disorder \cite{rahul-sid,ips-rahul,ips-klaus,ips-biref}.
+The inclusion of tilt in the spectrum captures generic situations involving WSMs/mWSMs.
+In particular, tilting causes linear-in-$B$ terms to appear in the in-plane response coefficients, as found in Refs.~\cite{ips-rahul-jpcm, ips-tilted, ips-shreya, ips_tilted_dirac}.
+The linear-response coefficients in the presence of a quantizing magnetic field have been computed for (1) tilted WSMs/mWSMs in Ref.~\cite{ips_ll} and (2) 2d semi-Dirac semimetals in Ref.~\cite{ips-kush}.
+It will be worthwhile to compute the effects of a high-frequency periodic drive for all these cases.
+A challenging avenue is to carry out the conductivity calculations in the presence of interactions (such that when interactions affect the quantized physical observables in the topological phases \cite{kozii,Mandal_2020}, or when non-Fermi liquids emerge \cite{ips-hermann-cond,ips-hermann-thermo,ips-raman}), and/or disorder \cite{rahul-sid,ips-rahul,ips-klaus,ips-biref}.
+Application of Coulomb interactions, for example, can induce plasmons, whose salient features can be computed in lines with the treatment in Refs.~\cite{ips-plasmons, ips-jing-plasmons}.
+In many cases, long-ranged (unscreened) Coulomb interactions, with the chemical potential fine-tuned to cut exactly the nodal point, can induce strongly-correlated non-Fermi liquids \cite{Abrikosov, moon-xu, ips-hermann-cond, ips-hermann-thermo} or marginal Fermi liquids \cite{malcolm-bitan, ips-biref}, which fall outside the paradigm of Landau's Fermi-liquid description.
+Regarding disorder, weak disorder actually act as the centres of collision which cause scattering and relaxation processes in scenarios like those considered here.
+However, very strong disorder can have drastic effects which require incorporation of many-body techniques \cite{rahul-sid, ips-rahul, ips-klaus,ips-biref}.
+What the outcomes of these might be have to be computed on a case-by-case basis.